ShizzaHo/EvieCore/README.md

 1. [EvieCore](./docs/EN/EvieCore/main.md) is the centerpiece that unifies all the tools.
 It can be used as a standalone tool, as modules and controllers allow you to work independently.

-2. [EvieCoreAdditional](./docs/EN/EvieCoreAdditional/main.md) - additional tools that use EvieCore.
-For example, DebugTools for debugging games.
+2. [EvieCoreAdditional](./docs/EN/EvieCoreAdditional/main.md) - additional libraries integrated into EvieCore logic.
+There are both free and paid solutions.

 3. EvieCore/SubLibs — Additional libraries for EvieCore, deeply integrated with EvieCore

-    3.1 [ExinAI](./docs/EN/SubLibs/ExinAI/main.md) — Part of EvieCore/SubLibs.
-It is used to create artificial intelligence for characters, it works based on the logic of states.

-    3.2 EvieFS — Allows you to conveniently access the file system
+    3.1 EvieFS — Allows you to conveniently access the file system

-    3.2.1 EvieConfigManager — Allows you to create and manage configs in the `.EvieConfig` format
+    3.1.1 EvieConfigManager — Allows you to create and manage configs in the `.EvieConfig` format

-    3.3 EvieSaveLoad — A universal save/upload system for your projects
+    3.2 EvieSaveLoad — A universal save/upload system for your projects

 4. EvieCore/Utils — Auxiliary scripts for EvieCore operation